-- Community and labor organizing - including developing expertise in labor unions and community-based organizational leadership.
+- Community and labor organizing - including developing leaders in labor unions and community-based organizations

 All of our programs and courses develop our students' political acumen, enabling them to be effective leaders and agents of social change in neighborhoods, governmental jurisdictions, labor unions and community-based organizations.

 - Weekend Intensive and Online Courses.
 All courses in the program can be taken in an intensive weekend-retreat format, allowing completion of a class in just three separate weekends of work.
 The program also offers a growing range of online graduate courses.
 This class format consisting of weekend and online courses allows substantial flexibility to our students, many of whom work full-time or have other personal and family obligations.

 - Practical, Professional-Development Curriculum.
 In addition to taking traditional graduate seminars, students in the program are encouraged to build their studies around internships and independent study partnerships with local non-profits, labor unions, community-based organizations and government agencies.
 Final masters projects are typically designed in consultation with community partners so as to have real-world relevance and impact.